mxinden/web3-dev-team/proposals/lotus-miner-runtime-segregation.md

 ##### Brief description of goal

-This project aims to conduct a minimal segregation of the monolith lotus-miner process through clean boundaries in order to: (a) increase the robustness and resilience of the system, (2) reduce attack surface, (3) lessen the operational risk that miners bear, (4) enable new miner-side features to be built without bloating, and (5) enable horizontal scaling, clustering, failover, firewalling, and threat prevention.
+This project aims to conduct a minimal segregation of the monolith lotus-miner process through clean boundaries in order to:

+1. increase the robustness and resilience of the system as a whole.
+2. reduce/contain the possible attack surfaces via hard isolation.
+3. lessen the operational risk that miners bear.
+4. enable new miner-side features to be built without feature bloat.
+5. enable horizontal scaling, clustering, failover, firewalling, and threat prevention mechanisms.

 The minimal segregation consists of keeping the sealing, proving and mining activity inside the `lotus-miner` binary, and spinning off the markets-related